Booking a coronavirus test

 - storage and distribution facilities

-Please view the guidance on the Government's website for further information on when to wear wearing face coverings and exemptions.
+Please view the guidance on the Government's website for further information on when to wear wearing face coverings and exemptions, including whether you should be wearing them at your workplace.

 The council is also urging residents to wear a face covering, if possible, whenever they go out and are around others, to reduce the spread of COVID-19.